 Subscriptions are the bread and butter of What is SaaS?
 SaaS is the abbreviation of Software as a Service, and refers to a software licensing model based on user subscription with monthly or annually payments.
 The model… businesses.
-Which is why they benefit the most from employing customer success strategies to reduce What is churn?
+Which is why they benefit the most from employing What is Customer Success?
+Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome…. strategies to reduce What is churn?
 Churn refers to a customer cancelling their subscription to your products or services.
 It is a common metric among especially SaaS(service as a subscription) businesses.
 Churn exists….

 Of course, reducing churn should be a priority for all companies, no matter their business model.
 But when your only source of revenue is the subscription customers pay, a lost customer is all the more painful.

 Why reducing churn is crucial for SaaS businesses

 If you are a recurring revenue business, most of your revenue comes after the initial sale.
 To highlight the importance of reducing customer churn, let’s consider the following example:

 Company A has $10 million of recurring revenue to renew.
 Company B has $100 million of recurring revenue to renew.
 If we apply a 2.5% monthly revenue churn rate, that amounts to a loss of 30% annually.
 (If you want to determine your own churn rate, check out this churn calculator).